rapidsai/cugraph/SOURCEBUILD.md

                         )
 ```

 If the above change is pushed to a pull request, the continuous integration servers will use the specified RAFT branch to run the cuGraph tests.
-For local development, the `CPM_raft_SOURCE` option can be passed to the `cmake` command to enable `libcugraph` to use the local RAFT branch instead.
+For local development, the `CPM_raft_SOURCE=<path/to/raft/source` option can be passed to the `cmake` command to enable `libcugraph` to use the local RAFT branch instead.

 ### Building and installing the Python package